-The device is shipped with a default Monitor access-level user account, "User" username.
+The device is shipped with a default Monitor access-level user account - username "User" and password "User".
 This user only has read access privileges to the device.
 The read access privilege is also limited to certain Web pages.
 However, this user can view certain SIP settings such as proxy server addresses.
 Therefore, in order to prevent an attacker from obtaining sensitive SIP settings that could result in possible call theft etc., change the access level of this user to No Access (see figure below).
-In addition (or alternatively), change its default login password ("User") to a hard-to-hack string.
+In addition (or alternatively), change its default login password to a hard-to-hack string.

-Figure 3: Changing Access Level to No Access of Default Monitor User
+Figure 9: Changing Access Level to No Access of Default Monitor User